leelabcnbc/computing-resources/modules/deep_learning.md

 ## TensorFlow

 More tricky.
-The following instruction applies to TensorFlow 1.4.1.
+The following instruction applies to TensorFlow 1.5.0.

 ### installation

-* Install CUDA 8 and cuDNN v6.
-Follow old wiki.
+* Install CUDA 9 and cuDNN v7.
+Follow old wiki to get a hint.
+Notice that you don't need to set alias for CUDA 9 any more.
 * Install some additional dependencies by executing the following command.

 	~~~